Announcements

 Accessibility is a right, not a bonus:

-We commit to making our spaces physically, socially, economically, and emotionally accessible.
+We aim to make our spaces physically, socially, economically, digitally, and emotionally accessible.
 Accessibility includes but is not limited to: step-free access, low-sensory environments, translation/interpretation, financial inclusion and respect for all communication and processing styles.

 Consent and Boundaries Are Non-Negotiable: